adubowski/soa-colab/README.md

 - joinLinkQueue
 It is not required to set them up since ActiveMQ silently configures required queues when needed.
 Inspecting the message queues is possible if you run `minikube service activemq-service`

+To test (some of) the endpoints with Postman, you can use the Postman collection appended in this repository.
+It works on the host colab.nl